 A Complainant may request anonymity because he/she does not want his/her identity known to the Respondent or witnesses (wishes to remain confidential).
-The Complainant has the opportunity to meet with the Title IX Coordinator to discuss available options for moving forward and available resources.
+The Complainant has the opportunity to meet with the Director of Nondiscrimination and Title IX to discuss available options for moving forward and available resources.
 The Complainant may request anonymity or express whether the Complainant consents to an investigation or wishes to participate in such investigation.
 The College will make all reasonable attempts to comply with such a request; however, the College’s ability to investigate and respond may then be limited.
 The College will provide a Complainant seeking anonymity information about relevant confidential hotlines provided by New York State agencies and not-for-profit entities (information also at the end of this document).

 The misconduct covered by this procedure comprises a broad range of behaviors that may or may not be sexual in nature.
 Sexual harassment or harassment or discrimination based upon sex, gender, gender identity, or sexual orientation are also included forms of misconduct.
 Misconduct can occur between strangers or acquaintances, including people involved in an intimate or sexual relationship (current or former).
 Misconduct can be committed by anyone, and it can occur between people of the same or different gender identity.
 (See the Policy Against Discrimination and Harassment for full definitions)